Elbrus from the North

 9-day Schedule for a Guided Elbrus Climb from the North.

 Day 1.
-Meeting at Mineralnye Vody airport or railway station, (plan arrival no later than 12 noon).
+Meeting at Mineralnye Vody airport or railway station, (plan arrive no later than 12 noon).
 Transfer to Emmanuel glade.

 Day 2.
 Acclimatization hike with equipment to the refuge at 3700m, followed by descent.
 Sleeping in tents or huts on Emanuel glade.